-We are faced with a very popular product in America, where in fact it is known with a wide variety of names, such as scraping, scratching, sweet tying, sweet cap, chancaca or piloncillo, among many others.
+We are faced with a very popular product in America, where in fact it is known by a wide variety of names, such as scraping, scratching, sweet tying, sweet cap, chancaca, or piloncillo, among many others.

-It becomes, in fact, a sweetener much healthier and more nutritious than white sugar, mainly because panela is a more natural, pure and artisan sweetener, which is also not refined or bleached, so that it is healthier and more suitable.
+It becomes, in fact, a sweetener much healthier and more nutritious than white sugar, mainly because panela is a more natural, pure, and artisan sweetener, which is also not refined or bleached so it is healthier and more suitable.

 Do you know how it is obtained and how to use it?

 A total of three vessels are used in the manufacturing process.
-In the first of them the cooking of the liquid extracted from the sugar cane begins, and then pass it to a second where impurities are transferred and the foam generated by boiling the liquid.
+In the first of them, the cooking of the liquid extracted from the sugar cane begins and then passes it to a second where impurities are transferred and the foam is generated by boiling the liquid.
 And finally, the same process occurs until reaching the third vessel.